pharo-open-documentation/pharo-wiki/Baselines.md

 #### The default group

-By default, each baseline has a group named 'default'.
+By default, each baseline has a group named `'default'`.
 This group includes all the packages and the dependencies declared in the baseline.

-When using the message #load with Metacello, or when you do not specify the group of a dependency, it will load the "default" group.
+When using the message `#load` with Metacello, or when you do not specify the group of a dependency, it will load the "default" group.

 This group can be redefined by the user to change what will be loaded by default in a project.